andreastihor/fabelio/README.md

-Clone this repository and install all the necesarry dependencies

-To install ALL necesarry dependencies : run 'npm install' To run Apps : run 'npm run start'
+Web application for bsocks.id

+#How to:

+#to run client only: npm run client

+#to run server only: npm run server

+#to run full app: npm run dev